Corral de Almaguer

 Corral de Almaguer is a Spanish municipality of Toledo province, in the autonomous community of Castile-La Mancha.
 Its population is 5,549 and its surface is 329 km², with a density of 16.9 people/km².

 The mayor of Corral de Almaguer is Juliana Fernández de la Cueva Lominchar of the ruling Partido Popular.

 In the 2004 Spanish General Election the Partido Popular got 56.0% of the vote in Corral de Almaguer, the Partido Socialista Obrero got 39.1% and Izquierda Unida got 2.8%.

+The Romero family of New Mexico, which at one point was one of the most powerful families in colonized New Mexico is from this region of Spain.
+The Romero family traces its lineage to Bartolomé Romero (1530–1567) who was born in Corral de Almaguer, whilst his grandson, Matias Romero de Robledo (abt 1590s-1648) was born en route to New Mexico.